-Prior to joining UNU-EHS, Dr. Hagenlocher has worked as a researcher at the University of Salzburg’s Department of Geoinformatics (Z_GIS) in Austria, expert for UN-SPIDER, visiting scientist at the Harvard University, and lecturer at the University of Tuebingen in Germany.
+Prior to joining UNU-EHS, Dr. Hagenlocher has worked as a researcher at the University of Salzburg’s Department of Geoinformatics (Z_GIS) in Austria, expert for UN-SPIDER, visiting scientist at Harvard University, and lecturer at the University of Tuebingen in Germany.
 Further, he did consultancy work for the European Commission (DG ECHO, DIPECHO), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the United Nations (UN Environment, UNDP).

 Dr. Hagenlocher has received multiple awards for his research, including the the “Förderpreis Geoinformatik” by the Technische Universität München (Germany) for his PhD research in 2016, and the “Sustainability Award” for outstanding research in the field of sustainable development within the context of his MSc research by the University of Tuebingen (Germany) in 2011.

 Dr. Hagenlocher is author/co-author of 60+ scientific publications, including 25 peer-reviewed journal articles, as well as policy briefs, and op-eds.
 For more information please refer to his ResearchGate profile.